CodingAvenue/codestop-course-php-oop/content/Namespaces/Namespaces.objectives.md

  - Distinguish the importance of using namespace in organizing related classes, interfaces, and functions in a PHP project.

- - Declare namespaces and sub-namespaces using the `namespace` keyword.
+ - Declare namespaces and nested namespaces using the `namespace` keyword.

  - Import namespaces and classes using the `use` keyword.